 - Working more gently

 In the Thai Healing Massage family of bodywork there are many styles and variations represented.
-For example often just switching from direct pressure or stretch techniques to motion techniques from our Thai Rocking Massage system will often be a good solution.
+For example, just switching from direct pressure or stretch techniques to motion techniques from our Thai Rocking Massage system will often be a good solution.

-For example someone might have osteoporosis and you should not apply strong pressure on the bones.
+For example, someone might have osteoporosis.
+In this case you should not apply strong pressure on the bones.
 However you can do rocking techniques instead which are very effective and pose no danger to the bones.